|

 - Employed – knowing that we can be somebody

-- Fulfilled –a girl on a weight loss ad says “I wasn’t
+- Fulfilled –a girl on a weight loss ad says “I wasn’t living before”

 I bet there would also be:

-- No punch ups, vandalism, burnouts, graffiti (in instances where
+- No punch ups, vandalism, burnouts, graffiti (in instances where they are seeking peer approval or status)

 - No casual sex, unprotected sex, or unwanted pregnancies